 Travel must be included in the approved work/accomplishment plan and budget in order to be eligible for reimbursement.
-Travel and meal reimbursements using state funds shall follow the policy of the Minnesota Department of Administration known as the "Commissioners Plan."
-This guide will help grantees follow state policy so that the travel expenses that related to their OHF and LCCMR projects are reimbursable.
+Travel and meal reimbursements using state funds must follow the policy of the Minnesota Department of Administration known as the "Commissioners Plan."
+This guide will help grantees follow state policy so that the travel expenses that related to their OHF and ENRTF projects are reimbursable.

 For projects that include construction work of $25,000 or more, prevailing wage rules apply per Minnesota Statue 177.41 through 177.44.
-Prevailing wage is the minimum hourly wage employers must pay certain workers who work on state-funded construction projects or others projects covered by the law (MN Statute 177.41 through 177.44).
+Prevailing wage is the minimum hourly wage employers must pay certain workers who work on state-funded construction projects or others projects covered by the law.
 It applies to construction work that could include building, restoration, and enhancement projects.
 The work being done is the main factor for determining if a project is subject to prevailing wage.

-For more information including how to determine if prevailing wage applies to your project and what is required if it does, please see the Prevailing Wage Fact Sheet .
+For more information, including how to determine if prevailing wage applies to your project and what is required if it does, please see the Prevailing Wage Fact Sheet .
 For general prevailing wage information, please visit the Department of Labor and Industry's website.